jbcodeforce/kp-data-replication/docs/provisioning.md

 Kafka User are not saved part of kafka cluster but they are managed in kubernetes.
 For example the user credentials are saved as secret.

 CRDs act as configuration instructions to describe the custom resources in a Kubernetes cluster, and are provided with Strimzi for each Kafka component used in a deployment.

-## Deployment
+## Strimzi Operators Deployment

 The deployment is done in two phases: